vfelix-00/ee157_lab6/README.md

 I think the frequency 15 kHz was chosen since it is a realtively low frequency.
 This allows the opamps to keep up.
 It is also in the mid-range for op amp operation.
 Factors to consider in a PWM are probably the shape, switching frequency, and duty cycle.

+2. Estimate the friction torque of the gearbox.
+Please refer to the motor specsheet in the pre-lab handout.
+(Hint, you may want to measure the resistance of the motor coils to estimate the current).
+Show your reasoning.